 What Is The Modal Model Of Memory?

 Scientists suggest that we have an unlimited capacity to store memories.
-However, although our senses are continually bombarded with a multiplicity of information - things we see, hear, feel, taste and smell, we only remember a small fraction of it all.
+However, although our senses are continually bombarded with a multiplicity of information—things we see, hear, feel taste, and smell—we only remember a small fraction of it all.
 The modal model of memory formulated in 1968 by psychology professors Richard Atkinson and Richard Shiffrin attempts to explain why.
-It looks at how our brains go about encoding, storing and retrieving information.
+According to this theory, as information enters the brain, it is encoded and stored in memory systems, including the sensory register, short-term memory, and long-term memory.
+In this article, we will explore this theory of memory and how modal forms of memory affect how we process information.

 Models Of Memory

-For millennia, thinkers have studied and tried to explain the process of human memory.
+For millennia, philosophers, psychologists, and scientists have studied the process of human memory in attempts.
 Around 350 BCE, Greek philosopher and scientist Aristotle wrote On the Soul, one of his major works concerned with psychology and its connection to the physical body.
-17th-century physicist and inventor Robert Hooke also put forward his theory on memory which, though lesser known, is often hailed for the completeness of the memory model it presents.
+17th-century physicist and inventor Robert Hooke also put forward which, though lesser known, is often hailed for the completeness of the memory model it presents.

 Out of the current models of memory, the modal model of memory, also known as the multi-store model or the Atkinson-Shiffrin model, is often referred to as one of the classics.
 That is because of its far-reaching influence on several of the other memory models which have been developed since then.
 These include: